 The AAO Institutional Award is given to an archival institution that has contributed significantly to the advancement of the archival field or community, or has demonstrated a significant level of innovation and imagination in the establishment of outstanding or model programs or services.
-Recognition may be granted for the individual project of particular merit within a program that integrates many facets of archival enterprise.
+Recognition may be granted for an individual project of particular merit or for a program that integrates many facets of archival enterprise.

 Examples of projects or programs open to nomination:

 Arrangement and Description (e.g., finding aid systems, information networking, guides or other published finding aids).

 Preservation Management (e.g., design, construction or upgrading of a facility, sharing of conservation skills or facilities).